-You can do want I do.
+You can do what I do.
 I live in Germany but trade directly on the U.S. exchanges.
 I use Telechart 2000 from Worden Brothers as my analysis software.
 I get the advantage of using a U.S. Broker (TD Ameritrade or Tradestation are excellent low cost brokers) and I get to develop my strategies during the day and trade in the evening.

 How can I trade directly on the U.S. stock markets with all these advantages?

 The U.S. has a series of tax treaties with many countries.
 This means if you are non-resident, meaning you live outside the U.S.A. you can trade and profit in the U.S. without having to pay “withholding tax” in the U.S.